brooklynrail/brooklynrail-platform/content/events/2020/09/a-conversation-on-philip-guston.md

 ---
 title: A Conversation on Philip Guston
-summary: Musa Mayer and Sally Radic from the Guston Foundation join Phong H.
-  Bui, Publisher and Artistic Director of the Brooklyn Rail, for a conversation on Philip Guston.
+summary: Musa Mayer, renowned author and daughter of Philip Guston, and Sally Radic, Executive Director of the Guston Foundation join Phong H. Bui, Publisher and Artistic Director of the Brooklyn Rail, for a conversation on Philip Guston.
 We will close with a poetry reading.
 people:
   - person: musa-mayer
     related_links: []